RigsOfRods/docs.rigsofrods.org/gameplay/controls-config.md

 Rigs of Rods is a simulator which strives for maximum reallism, and hence you need an appropriate controller, such as a wheel for land vehicles and joystick for aerial or marine vehicles.

 Input is configured using configuration file 'input.map'.
-It's also possible to configure them via our 'configurator' utility, RoRConfig.
 In-game configuration of controls is not implemented yet.

 # Keyboard layout